skx/cpmulator/EXTENSIONS.md

 * If C is 0x00 quiet-mode is disabled.
 * If C is 0xFF quiet-mode is queried.
    * 0x00 means it is disabled.
-   * 0x01 means it is active
+   * 0x01 means it is active.

 Quiet mode prevents the display of a banner every time the CCP is restarted.